Life can be studied as a hierarchical

 celled organism don’t include tissue and organ levels).
 Importantly,

-each higher level provides novel (emerging) properties not found
+each higher level provides novel or emerging properties not found

-at any lower level, an important feature of hierarchical systems.
+at any lower level, an important feature of complex systems.

 This phenomenon is known as ‘the whole is more than the sum of its